tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

 Several chests appear in the game code for _Dungeons of Avalon_ but are never used.
-Based on their order in the list, these chests would appear in the first three levels of the Tower of Rhateph, which only have two actual chests betweem them.
+Based on their order in the list, these chests would appear in the first three levels of the Rhateph's Castle, which only have two actual chests betweem them.

 * #48: Closed chest containing Key 4, Fire Shield, Stone-Ring, Scroll 4, Kel's
   Arrows, two Healing Potions, two poison Healing Potions.
   Only chest containing Stone-Ring.
-  Would be Tower 1 chest 01.
+  Would be Castle 1 chest 01.
-  Note that Tower 1's only placed chest, #47 (Tower 1 chest 00) contains Key 4,
+  Note that Castle 1's only placed chest, #47 (Castle 1 chest 00) contains Key 4,
   Fire Shield, Bee-Ring and Troll Bones, and is unlocked.
 * #49: Closed chest containing Key 4, two Healing Potions, and two poison Healing Potions.
-  Would be Tower 1 chest 02.
+  Would be Castle 1 chest 02.
 * #50: Closed chest containing Key 4, Antipoisen spell, and Silver-Ring.
   Only chest containing Silver-Ring.
-  Would be Tower 1 chest 03.
+  Would be Castle 1 chest 03.
 * #51: Open chest containing an Eagles View spell.
-  Would be Tower 2 chest 00.
+  Would be Castle 2 chest 00.
 * #52: Closed chest containing an Eagles View spell.
-  Would be Tower 2 chest 01.
+  Would be Castle 2 chest 01.
-  Note that the following chest, #53 Tower 2 chest 02, is identical, and is the only chest placed on that level.
+  Note that the following chest, #53 Castle 2 chest 02, is identical, and is the only chest placed on that level.
 * #54: Closed chest containing an Eagles View spell.
-  Would be Tower 2 chest 03.
+  Would be Castle 2 chest 03.
 * #55: Open chest containing two Healing Potions.
-  Would be either T2 04 or a Tower 3 chest&mdash;there are no other Tower 3
+  Would be either T2 04 or a Castle 3 chest&mdash;there are no other Castle 3
   chests to compare it to.
 * #56: Closed chest containing two Healing Potions.
-  Would be either T2 05 or a Tower 3 chest.
+  Would be either T2 05 or a Castle 3 chest.
 * #57: Small explosion trap.
 Empty.
-  Would be either T2 06 or a Tower 3 chest.
+  Would be either T2 06 or a Castle 3 chest.
 * #58: Small explosion trap.
 Empty.
-  Would be either T2 07 or a Tower 4 chest.
+  Would be either T2 07 or a Castle 4 chest.
 * #59: Open chest containing Arc's Axe, Arc's Sword, Arc's Boolas, and Killersword.
-  Would be either T2 08 or a Tower 3 chest.
+  Would be either T2 08 or a Castle 3 chest.
   The next chest is T4 00.

 There are no unused chests in _Dungons of Avalon II_.